rstoltzm-profile/go-boilerplate/go-cli-files/README.md

 # go-cli-files

 * Boilerplate code for a Go CLI application with environment variable checks and command-line argument parsing.
+* Compiles to Windows and Linux binaries.
+* Light weight 2.5MB binary

 ## Usage